eitanste/WAV-Editor/README.md

 If the user chooses to creat a new file, he will be asked to provide a path to an instruction file. the instruction file should be from the following format: a sequence of pairs (note, duration) each seperated by a space, when the note is represented by a letter from A to F, and duration is an integer representing the amount of 1/16 of a second that the note will be played.

+I provided some files that can be edited, along some instruction files for creating new sounds.
+Enjoy!